grapa-dev/grapa/docs/TROUBLESHOOTING.md

 ```

 This troubleshooting guide covers the most common issues and their solutions.
 When encountering problems, start with the namespace and type conversion issues, as these are the most frequent causes of `{"error":-1}` responses.

+> **For Python Users:**
+> If you encounter issues with GrapaPy integration, see the [Migration Tips for Python Users](PYTHON_USE_CASES.md#migration-tips-for-python-users) for solutions to common problems and best practices.